 Endometriosis is a painful condition where tissue similar to what grows in the inner lining of your uterus grows outside of it as well.
 The inflammation caused by these extra growths generally stops after menopause, but someone women with endometriosis may still have symptoms of cramping and pain, especially if they are taking estrogen therapy.

-These non-cancerous growths usually stop growing or shrink after menopause, but their existence can cause pain and some women continue to receive painful conditions.
+Fibroids are non-cancerous growths usually stop growing or shrink after menopause, but their existence can cause pain and some women continue to receive painful conditions.
 If this is the case, it may be best to consult a physician about whether you should receive an imaging test such as a CT scan, MRI scan, or ultrasound to look at your ovaries.
 Pelvic exams and biopsies can also help diagnose what condition you are suffering from.

 Apart from menstruation, you may be experiencing cramps, nausea, or diarrhea because of gastrointestinal issues such as the stomach flu, food poisoning, irritable bowel syndrome (IBS), or other condition.
 Pain from these conditions will not be in the uterus, but the lower abdomen.